 What is a digital adoption platform? #

-A digital adoption platform is a software layer over another technology tool that guides users through.
+A digital adoption platform (also known as a product adoption platform) is a software layer over another technology tool that guides users through.
 Digital adoption solutions are typically used by SaaS brands looking to decrease churn, delight users, and minimize customer effort scores for certain tasks.

 A solid digital adoption process should be a seamless experience between your product and the tool you’re laying over it to guide your users.
 Done well, the right DAP can drastically increase user activation, retention, and your SaaS MRR.

 As Gartner estimates:

 “By 2025, 70% of organizations will use digital adoption solutions across the entire technology stack to overcome still insufficient application user experiences.”

 Now, let’s take a look into why DAPs are becoming so increasingly popular.

 What are the benefits of using a DAP? #

 To answer this question, we reached out to our very own Pulkit Agrawal, Co-Founder, and CEO at Chameleon.
 His answer might surprise you: